-In 2021, Norway will implement the ETIAS visa waiver program.
-Travellers from a select group of countries will be required to apply for an ETIAS visa waiver in order to travel to the Schengen area.
+In 2022, Norway will implement the ETIAS visa waiver programme.
+Travellers from a select group of countries, including Canada, will be required to apply for an ETIAS visa waiver in order to travel to the Schengen area.

-Using the ETIAS visa waiver program, travellers can be pre-screened for any security risks before their arrival in the Schengen area.
-This measure has been introduced to ensure that the security of the Schengen borderless zone is preserved and to speed up the immigration process of entering the region’s borders.
+Using the ETIAS visa waiver system, travellers will be pre-screened for any security risks before their arrival in the Schengen Area.
+This measure has been introduced to ensure that the security of the Schengen borderless zone is preserved and to speed up the process of crossing the region’s borders.

 Applying for an ETIAS is not a complicated process, in fact, it is quite simple and only takes about 15 minutes to complete.
-Travellers need to submit the information required, answer a few basic questions, pay the processing fee.
+ETIAS is not a visa and there are fewer requirements; travellers need to submit the information required, answer a few basic questions, and pay the processing fee.

 How can Canadians apply for ETIAS to visit Norway

 Canadian citizens are eligible to apply for the ETIAS visa waiver in order to travel to Norway.
-In order to do so, they will be required to fill out an online ETIAS Visa Waiver Application.
+To do so, they will be required to fill out an online ETIAS visa waiver application.
 Canadian applicants will be required to provide some basic information such as their name, date of birth, country of citizenship, passport number, travel plans, health information etc.

-Travelling to Norway from Canada with the ETIAS authorization
+Travelling to Norway from Canada with the ETIAS authorisation

 Canadian travellers that have received their ETIAS visa waivers via email are ready to travel to Norway.
-The document is electronically linked with the applicant’s passport although travellers are advised to carry a printed or digital copy of the ETIAS visa waiver with them when they travel in the Schengen area.
+The document is electronically linked to the applicant’s passport although travellers are advised to carry a printed or digital copy of the ETIAS visa waiver with them when they travel in the Schengen Area.

 The ETIAS visa waiver will also grant them entry into the 25 other countries in the Schengen area other than the initial country they applied to visit within the region.
-The maximum length of stay for Canadian travelers visiting the Schengen area on an ETIAS visa waiver is 90 days within a 180-day period.
+The maximum length of stay for Canadian travellers visiting the Schengen Area on an ETIAS visa waiver is 90 days within a 180-day period.
 The waiver itself is valid for 3 years.

 In order to travel to Norway, Canadian travellers will need to fulfill some basic requirements such as having a valid Canadian passport.
-Travellers will also need to have a valid email address in order to apply as well as a debit/credit card in order to pay the processing fee.
+Travellers will also need to have an email address in order to apply as well as a debit/credit card in order to pay the processing fee.